The city of Akko (also commonly spelled as Akka or Acre) is located in the northern extremity of Israel. Approximately 30km north of Haifa.

 And if you’re wanting to get vegetables, fruits, fish, or herbs, then you’re in luck, because the market will have a plethora of those as well!

-If you’re ever within Akka or its surroundings, and have the chance to visit this beautiful market, I would highly recommend it.
-You’ll not only be able to glimpse what an Israeli market is like, but you’ll also come out of it with new insights and filled with a warming sense of joy.
+If you’re ever within Akko I highly recommend putting the market on your itinerary.
+It’ll give you a glimpse of what an Israeli market is like and you’ll come out of it with new insights and filled with a warming sense of joy.